dafeixiao/petpiv/README.md

 The code is organized as a Jupyter Notebook/JupyterLab project.
 To run the code, a virtual Python environment with Jupyter Notebook/Lab and a CUDA-enabled version of PyTorch is required.
 Other required Python packages can be conveniently installed as needed based on the error messages encountered during execution.

 # tracking mode
-1, run collect_psfs.ipynb.
+1, run **collect_psfs.ipynb**.
 It processes sparse data (images with sparse particles) and outputs a collection of PSFs.

-2, run in_situ_psf.ipynb.
+2, run **in_situ_psf.ipynb**.
 It takes the PSF collection and optical parameters, and outputs a PSF model file.

-3, run train_locnet.ipynb.
+3, run **train_locnet.ipynb**.
 It employs the calibrated model and generates syhthetic training data (images-x, particle localizations-y).

-4, run infer_locnet.ipynb.
+4, run **infer_locnet.ipynb**.
 It applies the trained network to localize particles in experimental data.
 The ouput is a localizaiton list file.

-5, run alignment.ipynb.
+5, run **alignment.ipynb**.
 It builds the registration/alignment between PET-PIV localizaitons and shake-the-box localizaitons (4-camera references).
 In trackign mode, this is optional and can be used for validation.
 In field mode, this is mandatory to generate high-quality training data.

-6, run link.ipynb.
+6, run **link.ipynb**.
 It takes the (aligned) localizaiton list file and generate particle trajectories using a four-frame tracking algorithm (adapted from https://github.com/ronshnapp/MyPTV).
 The output includes velocities.

-7, run CCM/CCM_v2_J.m.
+7, run **CCM/CCM_v2_J.m**.
 It takes the tracked velocities and generate volumetric velocity fields.

 # field mode